sagar61205/Thyroid-detection/README.md

 <b>29. referral_source</b> - Shows the organization/hospital from where the patient has been refferred. <br/>
 <b>30.
 Class</b> - This is the Dependent feature.
 It consists of 4 classes 'negative', 'compensated hypothoroid', 'primary hypothoroid', 'secondary hypothoroid'. <br/>
 <br/>
 This is a POC(Proof of concept) kind-of project.
 The data used here comes up with no guarantee from the creator.
-So, don't use it for detecting Thyroid class type for a patient.
+So, please don't use it for detecting Thyroid class type for a patient.
 If you do so, the creator is not responsible for anything.
 However, this project presents the idea that how we can use ML into practice for healthcare sector.

 ## MOTIVATION 💪
 Healthcare domain has a lot of issue and Thyroid is one of the glands which gets impacted by diseases and makes a large part of the polulation go for testing, medication and surgery for the treatment of Thyroid related disorders.
 This is a small and humble project which is using multiple datasets and merges those to create a model and predict the type of Thyroid condition the patient has namely; "negative", "compensated hypothyroid", "primary hypothyroid", "secondary hypothyroid”.